conorbmurphy/galvanizereference/README.md

 #### Confidence Intervals ####

-Assuming normality, you would use the following for your 95% confidence interval:
+Assuming normality, you would use the following for your 95% confidence interval for the population mean with a known standard deviation:

-        xbar +- 1.96*(s / sqrt(n))
+        x̄ +- 1.96 * (s / sqrt(n))

-Z tests can be conducted for a smaller sample size (n < 30) while T tests are generally reserved for lager sample sizes.
+This is your sample mean +/- your critical value multiplied by the standard error.
+Typical critical values for a two-sided test (known as z*) are:

+* 99%: 2.576
+* 98%: 2.326
+* 95%: 1.96
+* 90%: 1.645

+For an unknown standard deviation, t* is used instead of z* as the critical value.
+This can be found in a t-distribution table.
+The degrees of freedom is calculated by subtracting 1 from n.

 **Bootstraping** estimates the sampling distribution of an estimator by sampling with replacement from the original sample.
-Bootstrapping is often used to estimate the standard errors and confidence intervals of an unknown parameter, but can also be used for your beta coefficients.
-We bootstrap when the theoretical distribution of the statistical parameter is complicated or unknown (like wanting a confidence interval on a median or correlation), when n is too small, and we we favor accuracy over computational costs.
+Bootstrapping is often used to estimate the standard errors and confidence intervals of an unknown parameter, but can also be used for your beta coefficients or other values as well.
+We bootstrap when the theoretical distribution of the statistical parameter is complicated or unknown (like wanting a confidence interval on a median or correlation), when n is too small, and when we favor accuracy over computational costs.
 It comes with almost no assumptions.

 1. Start with your dataset of size n
 2. Sample from your dataset with replacement to create a bootstrap sample of size n